 A sturdy wall mount support for the turntable

 To be regarded not as a potential product, but rather an experiment in turntable support systems.
-Let's be kind and call it a learning process.
+OK, let's be kind and call it a learning process.

 Below 3d imagery: Pre-visualizing the wall mounted rack for my Teres.
 I had decided that I needed to wall mount my Teres in my upstairs flat.
 Problem is, nobody sells a TT wall rack robust enough.
-I might as well build one, I thought.
+I might as well build one.
+That's what I thought, anyway.

 Material is to be mild steel in 2 shapes.
 1 inch square (.07 wall) seamless tubing, and 1/8 inch thick plate (2 different widths).
 The various pieces are to be welded together using a Victor oxy-acetylene set.
 The completed rack is to be bolted to the load bearing stud structure behind the sheetrock wall with six 5/16 x 3 inch lag bolts. (lag bolt = A kind of hex head bolt designed to screw securely into wood) The main goal is to maximize rigidity of the TT mount while isolating from floor vibrations. (very springy 3rd story floor) The four ball studs are designed to support a rigid granite plate shelf which in turn supports the turntable itself.
 The ball studs thread into coupling nuts where are welded to the interior of the square tubing.